Food Industry COVID-19 Resource Center

 The COVID-19 pandemic has widespread effects across our industry, and we are committed to building resilience in the face of this global crisis.
 If you need support, please do not hesitate to contact us.

 Frontier Co-op: A Streamlined Supply Chain Enables Flexibility During COVID-19

 “Using FoodLogiQ Connect’s Manage + Monitor, we have an unmatched level of visibility into our suppliers and the associated documentation.
 That’s proven to be extremely valuable for regulatory compliance and quality assurance, especially during COVID-19.”

 Head of Supply Integrity representing

 FoodLogiQ’s customer success team is partnering with our customers on COVID-19 rapid response programs.
 We are helping our users leverage FoodLogiQ Connect functionality to take coordinated action in response to the outbreak.
-The FoodLogiQ platform remains fully operant and we are continuing to provide full service to our users.
-While our staff is telecommuting to reduce exposure to ourselves and others, we are working tirelessly to ensure we are doing our part to support users and advance food safety in this critical moment.
+The FoodLogiQ platform remains fully operant, and we are continuing to provide full service to our users.
+While our staff is telecommuting to reduce exposure to ourselves and others, we are working tirelessly to ensure we do our part to support users and advance food safety in this critical moment.